An air purifier is a good choice for removing smoke and especially useful for smokers.

 For example, most Dyson air purifiers only cover between 300 to 400 square feet and cost around $400-600.
 That’s a high price to pay for such a limited amount of air filtration coverage.

-Therefore, we recommend that you choose one of the other air purifiers reviewed on this page from Rabbit Air, Austin Air, Levoit, and Airpura as those units offer a better balance of price, air filter technology, and power output.
+Therefore, we recommend that you choose one of the other air purifiers reviewed on this page from Rabbit Air, Austin Air, Levoit, and Airpura as those air purifier manufacturers offer a better balance of price, air filter technology, and power output.

 What is Smoke Made up of?